kushalbhatt08/Power-BI-Projects/AdventureWorks-Sales-Analytics/README.md

-# 🚴 AdventureWorks Sales Analytics — Power BI Dashboard
+# 🚴 AdventureWorks Sales Analytics Dashboard

 A full-cycle Power BI project built on the **AdventureWorks** dataset, covering everything from raw data ingestion to an interactive, multi-page business intelligence report.
 This project demonstrates end-to-end skills in data transformation, relational modelling, DAX calculations, and professional report design.